biolink/biolink-model/guidelines/curating-the-model.md

 # Curating the Biolink Model

-For anyone curating the Biolink Model it is always advised that they are familiar with the basics of [BiolinkML](https://github.com/biolink/biolinkml).
+Before curating the Biolink Model, we recommend that you familiarize yourself with the basics of [BiolinkML](https://github.com/biolink/biolinkml).

-In Biolink Model all the curation should happen in one place: [biolink-model.yaml](../biolink-model.yaml)

-This is the one source of truth for the model and thus any changes must be directed to the Biolink Model YAML.
+In Biolink Model all the curation should happen in one place: [biolink-model.yaml](../biolink-model.yaml) This is the one source of truth for the model.

-This section tries to explore on how to go about adding new classes and slots to the model.
+This section explores how to go about adding new classes and slots to the model.

 ### Adding an Entity class

 An entity class represents entities like Genes, Diseases, Chemical Substances, etc.

-Instances of these Entity class are represented as nodes in a graph.
+Instances of these Entity classes are represented as nodes in a graph.

 Biolink Model has several entitiy classes like `gene`, `disease`, `phenotypic feature`, `chemical substance`.